 Design organizations that do feedback well have a framework to help designers provide constructive criticism and insight for their teams.
 Signs that the organization is doing this right:

 - They have feedback rituals (scheduled critiques or a way to schedule them)

 - They bring in people outside of design for the feedback session

 And to find out if these teams actually walk the walk of good feedback, ask for a whiteboarding session or to shadow a typical critique during your interview process.
 If the company says no, that’s likely a bad sign.

 I’m sure this list could go on and on; from my experience as an interviewee, an interviewer, and my time mentoring aspiring UX designers, these are the right types of questions you should be asking in your interviews.
 The hiring manager will certainly be impressed.

 Team Models for Scaling a Design System by Nathan Curtis

 The Highs and Lows of Being a Woman in Tech by Elizabeth Grace Becker

 Diverse Teams Feel Less Comfortable — and That’s Why They Perform Better by David Rock, Heidi Grant, and Jacqui Grey

 Interested in a career in UX design?
-Springboard is about to launch the UX Design Career Track.
+Springboard recently launched the UX Design Career Track.
 Find out more about this mentor-guided, career-focused bootcamp—complete with a job guarantee—here.